harryremon/blog/_posts/2023-02-22-using-late-bound-constants-to-remove-the-need-for-strings-in-dataverse-plugins-and-workflows.md

 ---
 layout: post
-title:  "Using Late-bound constants to remove the need for strings in CRM Plugins and Workflows"
+title:  "Using Late-bound constants to remove the need for strings in Dataverse Plugins and Workflows"
 date:   2023-02-22 11:00:00 +0000
-categories: crm dynamics update
+categories: crm dynamics dataverse update
 ---